djkeu/kukuk_py/README.md

 # kukuk

+First thing to do: display time on screen

 Check what is actually supposed to go in this README.md

 Attempt to write an app the will mimic a cuckoo-clock.